philrange/roadsandboats/README.md

-# roadsandboats
+# Roads & Boats
-Implementation of the board game Roads &amp; Boats
+Implementation of the Splotter board game *Roads &amp; Boats*

+---

+# Notes
+* Used some ideas from https://github.com/algorithm0r/SuperMarioBros/